Workday@Clemson Updates

 Looking Ahead

-As we approach Workday Go-Live on July 1, 2026, you will receive more information regarding security roles.
+As we approach Workday Go-Live in July of 2026, you will receive more information regarding security roles.
 For now, know that Workday’s role-based security is there to protect information and keep your work streamlined.

-What’s Up With Workday – September Session Recap
+What’s Up With Workday – Navigation, Employee Self-Service Recap

 In September, The Workday@Clemson Voice of Customer Team launched the first What’s Up With Workday session.
 The session was designed not only to offer an overview of the upcoming transition but also to showcase how Workday will streamline operations, enhance efficiency, minimize redundancy, and simplify everyday tasks.
 Attendees appreciated the session’s interactive structure, noting that the use of relatable, real-life scenarios made the information more engaging and relevant.
 Building on this positive response, future sessions will further emphasize demonstrations that mirror everyday experiences.